Communist Party of Canada: Recent history (1992–present)

 Owing to his declining health, Miguel Figueroa stepped down as central party leader in 2015 after serving in the position for 23 years.
 Elizabeth Rowley subsequently became the first woman leader of the party after being elected central party leader by the central committee on January 31, 2016.
 Under Rowley's leadership, the party ran 30 candidates in the 2019 Canadian federal election and finished in twelfth, receiving 3,905 votes and a total of 0.02% of the popular vote.

 The CPC held its 38th Central Convention in May 2016, again in Toronto.
 The meeting drew about 70–80 delegates from Ontario, British Columbia, Quebec, Manitoba, Alberta, Nova Scotia, Newfoundland and New Brunswick, in order of delegation size.
 The party held a special tribute to outgoing leader Miguel Figueroa.

 In June 2022, allegations of sexual harassment by a party organizer surfaced on social media.
 The central committee's response was perceived as inadequate by some within the party.
 This resulted in an internal party schism that led to the resignations or expulsions of a number of party members.

+Rowley retired as leader at the party's December 2025 national convention and was succeeded by Drew Garvie, a former general secretary of the Young Communist League who had been leader of the Communist Party of Ontario since 2019.